harveyjhs/winx-os/README.md

 ## AI Assistance

-This project was developed with the assistance of Claude AI for brainstorming, problem-solving, debugging, and improving the development workflow.
+A significant portion of the coding and development process was done with the assistance of Claude AI.

+Claude AI was used to help generate code, solve programming problems, debug issues, and improve the overall development process.

+The project was designed, reviewed, and managed by **Harvey Jeremy**.

 ## Author